ttm/kolmogorov-smirnov/emc/enmcPresentation.md

 ==========================
 (slide 6)

 *Conclusions*

-* Useful and robust statistic (?)
+* c' is a useful and robust statistic (?)

 * Reasonable collection of benchmark tables (?)

 * Better organize scripts

-* Account for the 2an rejections for power-law
+* Account for the 2x rejections for power-law

 * Compare c' to other statistical distances